Hendrix-CS/csci151/index.md

 {% include warning.html content="You must work individually on the projects.
 You may discuss concepts and ideas with your classmates, but the **code or work you turn in must be your own**.
-Use of any resources (TA, StackOverflow, ChatGPT, etc) must be cited, and an overreliance on those resources can be counterproductive to developing your own ability to make progress in this and other courses." %}
+Use of any resources (TA, StackOverflow, etc) must be cited, and an overreliance on those resources can be counterproductive to developing your own ability to make progress in this and other courses.
+Incorporating code from a generative AI coding assistant is considered **plagiarism** and is not allowed." %}

 ## <a name="finalproject">Final Project</a>